 Research expenditure on internal development projects is recognised as an expense as incurred.
 Costs incurred on development projects (relating to the design and testing of new or improved products) are recognised as intangible assets when it is probable that the project will, after considering its commercial and technical feasibility, be completed and generate future economic benefits and its costs can be measured reliably.
 The expenditure capitalised comprises all directly attributable costs, including costs of materials, services, direct labour and an appropriate proportion of overheads.
 Other development expenditures that do not meet these criteria are recognised as an expense as incurred.
-Development costs previously recognised as an expense are not recognised as an asset in a subsequent period.
-Capitalised development costs are recorded as intangible assets and amortised from the point at which the asset is ready for use on a straight-line basis over its useful life.
+Development costs are recorded as intangible assets and amortised from the point at which the asset is ready for use on a straight-line basis over its useful life.